Where to buy Xbox Series X – Xbox Series X restock guide for US, UK, AUS

-New Xbox Series X stock and Xbox Series S stock are set to arrive in the US, UK and Australia in the not too distant future.
-T3 has been tracking the latest info on where to buy Xbox Series X and, after watching a brace of UK retailers already release a wave of consoles this month, it looks like we're in for another Xbox Series X restock at retailers imminently.
+New Xbox Series X stock and Xbox Series S stock are on the way in the US, UK and Australia.
+T3 has been tracking the latest info on where to buy Xbox Series X and, after UK retailers rolled out a wave of consoles this month, it looks like we're in for another Xbox Series X restock at retailers imminently.

 - Xbox Series Z handheld concept blows the Nintendo Switch away